-The School of Architecture, Art, and Design offers at the undergraduate level a five-year professional Bachelor of Architecture (B.Arch.) and four-year Bachelors of Fine Arts (B.F.A.) in Interior Design (ID) and Visual Communication (VC), as well as a Master of Urban Design and Digital Environments (M.U.D.D.E.) which is offered at the graduate level.
-All four curricula are accredited both locally and internationally.
+The School of Architecture, Art, and Design offers four programs.
+At the undergraduate level a five-year professional Bachelor of Architecture (B.Arch.) and four-year Bachelors of Fine Arts (B.F.A.) in Interior Design (ID) and Visual Communication (VC).
+All three curricula are accredited both locally and internationally.
+At the graduate level the School provides an accredited program, the Master of Urban Design and Digital Environments (M.U.D.D.E.).
 The VC Department offers a choice of four majors, namely Advertising, Digital Media, Graphic Design, and Studio Art.
-The ID and Architecture Departments offer on top of the general B.F.A. in ID, and a B. Arch in Architecture, respectively, a "concentration" in Hospitality Design, which allows students to explore the hospitality field and related subject areas to understand and develop knowledge of the topic in all its aspects.
-Students wishing to pursue the concentrations are responsible for completing all the course prerequisites.
+The Interior Design Department offers on top of the general B.F.A. in ID, a Concentration in Hospitality Design, which allows students to explore the hospitality field and related subject areas to understand and develop knowledge of the topic in all its aspects, Students wishing to pursue the concentrations are responsible for completing all the course prerequisites.
+The Architecture Department offers a B.Arch. in Architecture and a Master in Urban Design and Digital Environments at AUD can opt for an accelerated path.

 Digital Design and Fabrication (DDFT) courses represent a salient trait of the school, hence many are core requirements in Architecture, Interior Design, and Visual communication curricula.
 Additionally, through the Center of Research, Innovation and Design (CRID), which is the first and only authorized Rhino, VR Sketch, and Gravity sketch training center in the UAE, students can be certified in related software.
-Moreover, students can take a certification exam for all Autodesk products at AUD, the latter being officially a Certiport Certification Center.
+Moreover, AUD is a Certiport Authorized Testing Center and students can take the User Certified Exam in any Autodesk application taught at AUD.